google/bindiff/README.md

 ### IDA Pro

-Download the binaries from the release page and copy them into the IDA Pro plugins directory.
+Download the binaries from the [releases](https://github.com/google/binexport/releases) page and copy them into the IDA Pro plugins directory.
 These are the default paths:

 | OS      | Plugin path                                 |